Ga1a98/personal-website/README.md

 ### What it does? 🤔
 Like it’s specified in the title, this is a **personal website** where I show my skills with coding, user interface rules and graphic design.
 This is not just a website that you can explore and navigate through like the usual websites, but it’s also another way to present myself to others.
-I like to think about it like an **interactive curriculum vitae**!.
+I like to think about it like an **interactive curriculum vitae**!